Astronomy Events for Apr 2025

 The Moon at perigee Remind MeThe Moon makes its monthly closest approach to the Earth, making it appear fractionally larger than at other times of the month.

-Conjunction of Mercury and Neptune Remind MeMercury and Neptune share the same right ascension, at a separation of 2°10'.
+Conjunction of Venus and Saturn Remind MeVenus and Saturn share the same right ascension, at a separation of 3°43'.

 Close approach of the Moon and M45 Remind MeThe Moon and M45 pass close to each other.